ionic-team/stencil-playwright/README.md

 # @stencil/playwright

+> [!NOTE]
+> The Stencil Playwright adapter is currently an experimental package.
+Breaking changes may be introduced at any time.
+>
+> The Stencil Playwright adapter is designed to only work with **version 4.13.0 and higher** of Stencil!

 Stencil Playwright is a testing adapter package that allows developers to easily use the [Playwright testing framework](https://playwright.dev/docs/intro) in their Stencil project.